A Fire Has Damaged New Orleans' Main Pumping Station

 Last weekend, New Orleans saw some of the most intense rain and flooding it’s had in a decade, testing the limits of the city’s pumping system.
 Things are about to get even worse — a fire that broke out Wednesday night has crippled the main pumping station.
 That leaves most of the city open to further flooding, and more storms are on the way.
+Many residents of the city were woken up at 3am by an Amber-alert type of siren going off on their phones warning them about what had happened.

 In anticipation of more rain, NOLA officials are already “urging residents in the affected area to move their vehicles to higher ground, take necessary actions to protect personal property, and stay off of roadways during rainstorms unless an emergency makes it absolutely necessary to do so.”

 Mayor Mitch Landrieu spoke at an early morning press conference: